[Claude Code] How to Create and Use Skills - Your Own Slash Commands

 - Make sure

-user-invocable: trueis in frontmatter - Make sure the file path is
+user-invocable: trueis in the frontmatter - Make sure the file path is

-$ARGUMENTScan confuse Claude - The more specific you are about the output format, the more stable the results will be
+$ARGUMENTScan confuse Claude - The more clearly you specify the output format, the more stable the result will be

-- "Print ~" is more consistent than "Do ~ for me"
+- "Output ~" is more consistent than "Do ~ for me"

-- After saving the file, it should be reflected when you start a new conversation in Claude Code.
+- After saving the file, start a new conversation in Claude Code and it will be reflected

 - It may not be reflected immediately in an existing conversation